 Five minutes off I-75 in Florida: Orange River/Manatee Park in Fort Myers

-If you’re Florida road trip is on chilly winter day, this is a must-stop because there’s an excellent chance you’ll see dozens of manatees in the warm-water discharge of a power plant.
+If your Florida road trip is on chilly winter day, this is a must-stop because there’s an excellent chance you’ll see dozens of manatees in the warm-water discharge of a power plant.

 The area has other amenities, including a butterfly gardens, educational exhibits, playgrounds and restrooms.
 There are videos about manatees and seasonal talks by manatee experts.